 - Seventy percent chatted on their phones while driving in the past month.

 - Nearly 40 percent admitted running a red light.

 - More than 30 percent had trouble staying awake while driving in the past month.

 - More than 40 percent read a text or email while driving.

 Until driverless cars eliminate human error in the future, what can be done to keep people safe on the roads?

-Many injuries and deaths on the roads could be prevented, experts say.
+Many injuries and deaths on the roads could be prevented, our Boston personal injury lawyers say.
 A steady drop in traffic deaths over six years was attributed to better car safety features — airbags, anti-lock brakes, stability control systems and others — and better road designs.